Irina Slutskaya

 Irina Eduardovna Slutskaya (Ирина Эдуардовна Слуцкая; born 9 February 1979) is a Russian former figure skater.
 She is a two-time World champion (2002, 2005), two-time Olympic medalist (silver in 2002, bronze in 2006), seven-time European champion (1996, 1997, 2000, 2001, 2003, 2005, 2006), a four-time Grand Prix Final champion (2000–2002, 2005) and a four-time Russian national champion (2000–2002, 2005).
 She won a record total of 17 titles on the Grand Prix circuit.

 Slutskaya, known for her athletic ability, was the first female skater to land a triple lutz-triple loop combination.
 She is also known for her trademark double Biellmann spin with a foot change, which she also invented.
-With her women's record seven European titles, she is generally considered to be one of the most successful ladies' singles skaters in Russian and European history.
+With her record seven European titles, she is generally considered to be one of the most successful women's singles skaters in Russian and European history.

 Career

 Early years

 Slutskaya started skating at the age of four, encouraged by her mother.
 Coached by Zhanna Gromova from the age of six, she first made her mark as a promising junior skater by winning the bronze medal at the 1994 World Junior Championships, held in December 1993 in Colorado Springs.
 This would be the beginning of a twelve-year rivalry with American legend Michelle Kwan, who won gold at this same event.

 In the 1994–95 season, Slutskaya continued her rise; after winning the 1995 World Junior title in November 1994 in Budapest, she took bronze at 1995 Russian Championships to qualify for her first senior ISU Championship.
-At the 1995 European Championships, she came back from a fall in the short program to skate the third best free skating and rose to fifth overall.
+At the 1995 European Championships, she came back from a fall in the short program to skate the third best free skating program, and rose to fifth overall.
 She qualified for Worlds along with silver medalist Olga Markova, by finishing ahead of Russian champion Maria Butyrskaya (7th).
 At the 1995 World Championships, Slutskaya again fell in the short program but performed six triples in the next segment, finishing 5th in the free skating and 7th overall.